How To Prepare For Mohs Surgery

 What Is Mohs Recovery Time Like?

 As far as surgeries go, recovery for Mohs is fairly easy.
 The surgery is an outpatient procedure, which can shorten the patient’s recovery time significantly depending on the area that was treated.
 Typically, most patients are back to their day-to-day life within 24 to 48 hours.
+The wound itself, meanwhile, will likely take about 4-6 weeks to heal.

 Does Mohs Cause Scarring?